TruncatedDinoSour/armour/doc/d/pDB-1.md

 The purpose of having 3 available keys at any given time is to avoid reusing same keys.
 Any given key type required should be picked from available keys.
-If the set of keys it can pick is below 3 keys, keys are provisioned until there's at least 3 available keys of the queried type.
+If the set of keys it can pick is below 3 keys, keys are provisioned until there is at least 3 available keys of the queried type.
 In other words:

     enum KeyType {
         RSA_KEYPAIR,